puppeteer/puppeteer/docs/api/puppeteer.screencastoptions.md

 </td><td>

-Specifies the video quality to record at
+Specifies the video quality to record at.

 The quality value can be from 0-63.
 Lower values mean better quality.